Austin-Daigle/MKVToolNix-Json-Output-File-Autofilter/README.md

 # MKVToolNix-Json-Output-File-Autofilter
 This program removes directories and conflicting .json code (media directory data and "--output",) from the output.json file the MKVToolNix created.
-This is meant to assist in automating processing files through MKVToolNix with Windows Batch files by optimizing the output.json file for automation via batch script (The batch automation script in this project merges subtitles to its respective video file).
+This is meant to assist in automating processing files through MKVToolNix with Windows Batch files by optimizing the output.json file for automation via [batch script](https://github.com/Austin-Daigle/MKVToolNix-Json-Output-File-Autofilter/blob/main/MKVToolNix%20Json%20AutoFilter%20Project%20(Full%20Project)/Batch%20Automation%20Scripts/batch-subtitles.bat) (The batch automation script in this project merges subtitles to its respective video file).

 # How to Use:
 * Ensure that [MKVToolNix](https://mkvtoolnix.download/downloads.html) is installed in your environment.